Integrating with Jenkins

 Install Java for Jenkins

 First, prepare your macOS VMs that you will use as VM templates in Jenkins with all necessary Jenkins JAR and Jenkins user access.
 This might include a dedicated Jenkins user within your VM template.
-One way to set up java dependencies for working with Jenkins is to execute the following commands in your VM template:
+One way to set up java dependencies for working with Jenkins is to execute the following commands in your VM template: Note - Homebrew setup is not yet supported for Mojave.
+To prepare Mojave VM with Java, install JDK 8 manually inside the VM.

 # Install Homebrew /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" # Update Homebrew brew update # Add the caskroom tap brew tap Caskroom/cask # Install Java from the tap brew install Caskroom/cask/java